 The valuation officer may alter the value if circumstances change.
 The ratepayer (and certain others who have an interest in the property) can appeal against the value shown in the list if they believe it is wrong.
 Full details on your rights of appeal are available from the Valuation Office Agency.
 Your billing authority can only backdate any business rates rebate to the date from which any change to the list is to have effect.

 National Non-Domestic Rating Multiplier

-The local authority works out the business rates bill by multiplying the rateable value of the property by the appropriate multiplier.
+The local authority works out the business rates bill by multiplying the rate-able value of the property by the appropriate multiplier.
 There are two multipliers: the standard non-domestic rating multiplier and the small business non-domestic rating multiplier.
 The former is higher to pay for small business rate relief.
 Except in the City of London where special arrangements apply, the Government sets the multipliers for each financial year for the whole of England according to formulae set by legislation.
-Generally, the multipliers increase in line with inflation according to the Retail Price Index in September of the preceding year.
-The Government announced in the Autumn Statement 2013 that it will cap the RPI increase in business rates to 2% in 2014-15.

 Business Rates Instalments

 Payment of business rate bills is automatically set on a 10-monthly cycle.
-However, the Government has announced that it will legislate to allow businesses to ask for their business rate bills to be spread over 12 months to help with cash flow.
-The Government is putting in place regulations that will, with effect for the 2014-15 financial year, allow businesses to require their local authority to enable payments to be made through 12 monthly instalments.
-If you wish to take up this offer, you should contact your local authority as soon as possible.
+However, the Government has put in place regulations that allow businesses to require their Local Authority to enable payments to be made through 12 monthly instalments.
+If you wish to take up this offer, you should contact us as soon as possible.

 Revaluation 2010 and Transitional Arrangements

-All rateable values are generally reassessed every five years at a general revaluation to ensure bills paid by any one ratepayer reflect changes over time in the value of their property relative to others.
+All rate-able values are generally reassessed at a general revaluation to ensure bills paid by any one ratepayer reflect changes over time in the value of their property relative to others.
 This helps maintain fairness in the rating system by updating valuations in line with changes in the market.
 The current rating list is based on the 2010 revaluation.
-The Government has confirmed that the next revaluation has been postponed until 2017.
-This will provide greater stability for businesses to encourage economic growth.
-Five yearly revaluations will continue from 2017.
-Revaluation does not raise extra money for Government.
-The Government’s Written Ministerial Statement on the postponement can be found at the following link.
+The Government has confirmed that the next revaluation will take place in 2017 on rental values at 1 April 2015.